 Does drug rehab show up on a background check?
-The answer is no. You are in control of who you want to share your information about your decision to seek treatment.
-There is no need for the public to know that you’ve been rehabilitated.
-Health Insurance Portability and Accountability Act (HIPAA) protects you from self-disclosure of your medical records.
+The simple answer is no. You have full control over whom you choose to disclose your decision to seek treatment.
+There’s no necessity for the public to be informed of your rehabilitation journey.
+The Health Insurance Portability And Accountability Act (HIPAA) safeguards your medical records from self-disclosure.

-The sole purpose of the Health Insurance Portability and Accountability Act‘s (HIPAA) Privacy Rule is to establish national standards to secure people’s medical records and other personal health information.
-It applies to health plans, clearing houses, and health care providers who conduct certain health care transactions electronically, such as rehabs.
+The primary objective of the Health Insurance Portability And Accountability Act‘s (HIPAA) Privacy Rule is to establish national standards for safeguarding individuals’ medical records and other personal health information.
+It applies to various entities, including health plans, clearinghouses, and healthcare providers, particularly those engaging in electronic healthcare transactions such as rehabilitation facilities.

 Several federal regulations were put in place to preserve your privacy and confidentiality while undergoing addiction treatment.
 However, there are specific circumstances in which your records may be disclosed without your permission.

 Included in the exceptions to the rules of privacy and confidentiality are: